sristov/magellan/README.md

 **autocorrection_log.txt**

-This file is created in all modules in case when one or more individuals in the pedigree have a non-empty mother or a father field, but when that ancestor is not present with an individual record in the pedigree.
+This file is created in all modules in case when one or more individuals in the pedigree have a non-empty mother or father field, without that ancestor being present with an individual record in the pedigree.
 In cases when the same ancestor occurs twice or more in such a situation, a new record is created.
 If she or he is mentioned only once, the ancestor data is treated as an empty field.
 This action is performed automatically and does not affect the